open-telemetry/oteps/text/0156-columnar-encoding.md

 ### Integration Strategy and Phasing

-This OTEP enhances the existing OTEL eco-system with an additional representation of telemetry data in columnar form to better support certain scenarios (e.g. cost-effectiveness to transmit large batch, multivariate time-series, advanced data processing, data minimization).
+This OTEP enhances the existing OTel eco-system with an additional representation of telemetry data in columnar form to better support certain scenarios (e.g. cost-effectiveness to transmit large batch, multivariate time-series, advanced data processing, data minimization).
 All existing components will continue to be compatible and operational.